menu

 The Types Of FDM 3D Printer

-When we talk about 3D printers, a number of 3D technologies might come to mind.
-If we focus on FDM (fused deposition modeling), we can find different types of interesting machines that aim to achieve different results.
-As we know, FDM technology is based on the extrusion and deposition of molten material layer by layer on a printing plate.
-The most common filaments used with this process are PLA and ABS, although other more technical thermoplastics such as PETG, ASA, Nyon, Ultem, etc. can also be used.
-In this comprehensive guide, you can find out about the differences between Cartesian, polar, delta, hybrid printers, as well as printers which use robotic arms and the general operation of a 3D printer.
+When we talk about 3D printers, many 3D technologies might come to mind.
+If we focus on FDM 3D printers (fused deposition modeling), we can find different types of machines that aim to achieve different results.
+FDM technology is based on the extrusion and deposition of molten material layer by layer on a printing plate.
+The most common filaments used with this process are PLA and ABS, although other more technical thermoplastics such as PETG, ASA, nyon, Ultem, etc., can also be used.
+In this comprehensive guide, learn about the differences between Cartesian, polar, delta, and hybrid printers, as well as printers that use robotic arms.

 1. Cartesian FDM 3D Printers

-Cartesian 3D printers are the most common FDM 3D printer found on the market.
-Based on the Cartesian coordinate system in mathematics, this technology uses three orthogonal axes- X, Y, and Z- to determine the correct positions and direction of the print head.
-Depending on the model and manufacturer of the printer, the print platen of this machine will be in charge of the Z axis, allowing the extruder to be positioned on the X and Y axes, so that it can move in four directions.
+Cartesian 3D printers are the most common FDM 3D printers found on the market.
+Based on the Cartesian coordinate system in mathematics, this technology uses three orthogonal axes—X, Y, and Z—to determine the correct positions and direction of the print head.
+The Z axis refers to the layer height, and the X and Y axes determine the horizontal plane in which the extruder moves.
+The Z-axis can be determined by the user before printing or preset settings on the machine.
+Once it is clear where the extruder will be in terms of height, it is then positioned on the X and Y axes, and movement is in four directions.

-Two well-known brands in the Fused Deposition Modeling market that use Cartesian technology for their FDM 3D printers are Ultimaker and MakerBot.
+Two well-known brands in the FDM market that use Cartesian technology for their FDM 3D printers are UltiMaker and Bambu Lab.
 The main advantage of these solutions is that they are generally inexpensive and are sold as kits to be assembled by the user.

 2. Polar 3D FDM Printers

-Polar 3D printers’ positioning is not determined by the X, Y, and Z coordinates, but by an angle and length.
-The coordinate sets describe points on a circular grid instead of a square, not determined by X, Y and Z axes, but by angle and length.
-This means that the plate rotates and moves at the same time, with the extruder moving up and down.
-These printers are ideal for objects which follow a spiral, such as a plant vase or traffic cone.
+Polar 3D printers’ positioning is not determined by the X, Y and Z coordinates.
+Instead, the coordinate sets describe points on a circular grid (not a square), determined by angle and length.
+This means that the build plate rotates and moves while the extruder moves up and down.
+These printers are ideal for objects that follow a spiral, such as a plant vase or a traffic cone.

-The main advantage of Polar FDM 3D printers is they only two engines, whereas Cartesian printers need at least three.
+The main advantage of Polar FDM 3D printers is that they only have two motors, whereas Cartesian printers need at least three.
 In the long term, the polar printer has greater energy efficiency and can make larger objects while using less space.
-However, polar printers have an inconsistent accuracy; as they rotate in a circle, there is much more accuracy in the centre than in the outer area.
+However, polar printers have less consistent accuracy.
+Because they rotate in a circle, there is much more accuracy in the center than in the outer area.

 3. Delta FDM Printers

-These printers are being seen more and more on the FDM 3D printing market.
-They operate with Cartesian coordinates.
-This involves a circular printing plate that is combined with an extruder that is fixed at three triangular points (hence the name ‘Delta’).
+These printers are being seen more and more in the FDM 3D printing market.
+They operate with Cartesian coordinates and involve a circular printing plate that is combined with an extruder that is fixed at three triangular points (hence the name ‘Delta’).
 Each of the three points then moves up and down and left and right, thereby determining the position and direction of the print head.
 Therefore, the manufacturing limits of these machines are defined solely by the diameter of the base and the height of the arms.
 Delta printers, with a fixed print tray, were designed to speed up the printing process.
-Another advantage of Delta printers is that they can be resized, without affecting quality.
+Another advantage of delta printers is that they can be resized without affecting quality.
 However, they can prove more difficult to calibrate.

 Robotic arms are most commonly known for assembling components on industrial production lines, especially in large automotive plants.
 While 3D printing has begun to incorporate robotic arms into their production process, most notably seen in the 3D printing of homes and buildings, this technology still remains in the development stage.
 Robotic arms are primarily used for the assembly of parts.